Alexander Rossi credits Sonoma Raceway as his “entry into motor sports.”

 “It’s very cool to go back there at this point in my career and have things almost come full circle,” said Rossi, who is in his third IndyCar season.
 “It will always have a pretty special place in my life, no doubt.”

 Next year the series will run its finale at Laguna Seca.
-It will be the first time in 15 years IndyCar will race at the Monterey track.
+It will be the first time in 15 years IndyCar will race at the track in Salinas.

 Meanwhile, the series’ run at the road course 70 miles southwest of Sacramento comes to an end after 14 years — which could make clinching the championship even sweeter for Rossi.